SkaiYoh/linux-mcsr-resizer/README.md

 On Windows, **Jingle** is widely used in the speedrunning community and provides great functionality.
 However, it is not supported on Linux.

-While this script does not aim to replicate all of Jingle’s features, in practice most players primarily use it for:
+While this script does not aim to replicate all of Jingle’s features, in practice most players primarily use it for thin window resizing and boat eye setups.

-- Thin window resizing
-- Boat eye setups

 This project focuses on providing that core functionality in a lightweight and simple way for Linux users.